cVM Trustlist on OpenStack

 Cold Migrating a cVM

-On OpenStack, the scp command is run to complete the migration.
-Therefore, you need to configure a certificate for communication between nodes.
-The node on which the VM instance is originally deployed is referred to as the source node, while the node it is deployed to after migration is referred to as the target node.
+OpenStack uses the scp command for migration.
+Therefore, you need to configure a certificate for communication between compute nodes.
+The node where the VM instance is originally deployed is referred to as the source node, and the node to which it is migrated is referred to as the target node.

 sudo -u nova ssh -o BatchMode=yes nova@{target_node_ip}